Bellevue (Morganton, North Carolina)

 Bellevue is a historic plantation house located near Morganton, Burke County, North Carolina.
 It was built about 1826, and consists of a two-story, six bay brick structure, with an original one-story wing, in the Federal style.
-It has a Quaker plan interior.
+Most of its brickwork is laid in Flemish bond It has a Quaker plan interior.

 It was listed on the National Register of Historic Places in 1973.